gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Assemble a binary from a functional source set.
 - Assemble a binary from a cpp source set.
 - Attempt to build a binary from a Java source set or a resource set.

+## Open issues

+- Change the GCC toolchain to use `gcc` to link when there is no C++ source included in a binary.
+- Change the Clang toolchain to use `clang` to link when there is no C++ source included in a binary.
+- Introduce `-lang` plugins for each native language.
+- Statically type the tools settings on native binaries, rather than using extensions.
+- A binary with no source should not be buildable.

 ## Story: Allow library binaries to be used as input to executable binaries